djakjake/ESOtoonBuilder/README.md

 1. potions (passives)

 After the ability to build a character is complete, Design an experiment, perhaps using latin hypercubes, where the above listed are control variables and monte carlo variables can be taken fron the configuration file. some ideas for monte carlo variables are:
-1. average enemy density
+1. enemy density
+1. enemy damage rate
+1. enemy damage type
-1. light attack rate
+1. player light attack rate
-1. heavy attack rate
+1. player heavy attack rate
 1. average down time between proc'ed abilities (active, passive, gear)

 After running the toon building sim, perform analysis and optimazation for desired stats. ie: